xiaoiver/infinite-canvas-tutorial/README.md

 Therefore, in this tutorial, I hope to implement the following features:

 -   Use [@antv/g-device-api] as a hardware abstraction layer, supporting WebGL1/2 and WebGPU.
--   Referencing [mapbox] and [Figma], attempt to use tile-based rendering.
+-   Use [Becsy] to implement high-performance, highly scalable systems based on the ECS architecture.
 -   Use SDF (Signed Distance Field) rendering for circles, ellipses, rectangles, etc.
 -   GPU-accelerated text and Bezier curve rendering.
 -   Use [rough.js] to support hand-drawn styles.
 -   Use CRDT (Conflict-free Replicated Data Type) to support collaborative [Yjs].
+-   Referencing [mapbox] and [Figma], attempt to use tile-based rendering.

 I hope to rewrite the rendering part of the canvas with Rust in the future, but the current project completion is still relatively low: